Functional Horseshoe Smoothing for Functional Trend Estimation: Functional Horseshoe Smoothing

 To clarify the number of basis used in the estimation, we write $\bm{b}_t(L)$ and $\Pt(L)$ rather $\bm{b}_t$ and $\Pt$.
 Given $\bm{b}_t(L)$, the conditional distribution of $\bm{y}_t$ is $N\left(\Pt(L)\bm{b}_t(L), \sigma^2I_n \right)$.
 We then define the PPL as

 where ${\rm E}_p$ and ${\rm Cov}_p$ are the expectation and covariance with respect to the posterior distribution.
 We choose the number of basis functions such that the criterion ${\rm PPL}(L)$ is minimized.
-Although the order of differences, $k$, is typically fixed, it can also be selected by PPL.
+The order of differences, $k$, can also be selected by PPL.